merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 A categorical variable, quality, indicating the wine quality between 0 (very bad) and 10 (excellent) is also provided based on sensory analysis.
-The goal of this data analysis is mainly to model and monitor wine quality based on physicochemical tests more detailed discussion about this dataset is given by **Cortez et al.** and the references therein.
+The goal of this data analysis is mainly to model and monitor wine quality based on physicochemical tests, more detailed discussion about this dataset is given by Cortez et al. (2009) and the references therein.

-Under the SPC context of sequentially monitoring the wine production process, we assume that the in control observations are those whose standard quality level is 7 (LV7; as also suggested by Cortez et al.).
+Under the SPC context of sequentially monitoring the wine production process, we assume that the in control and out of control observations and are those whose standard quality level is 7 (LV7; as also suggested by Cortez et al. (2009)) and 6 respectively.
 The sample correlation matrix of this data (shown below) contains several large entries, which demonstrates that the variables have considerable interrelationships and consequently a multivariate control chart is likely to be more appropriate than a univariate control chart.

 ``` r
 library("corrplot")